Introduction to water guns

 However, recent times have made those justifications seem less likely.
 In 2007, a water gun called the HydroBlitz was released.
 The HydroBlitz is similar to the CPS 1500 in size, but definitely not performance.
 The HydroBlitz retailed for $39.99, which is twice as high as the supposed price limit.
 Hasbro also revealed that their 2008 Nerf line will be more targeted towards adults.
 We do not know what Hasbro's plans for the future are, but they appear to be trying to break into the market with larger, albeit underpowered, water guns.

 Are the days of big water guns behind us?
-No. Older water guns can be bought used from yard sales, thrift stores, and eBay.
-Homemade water guns are popular choices.
+Perhaps, but the situation is far from hopeless.
+Older water guns can be bought used from yard sales, thrift stores, and eBay.
+Homemade water guns are increasingly popular choices.
 And I wouldn't count the market out either.
 In 2004, the CEO of Buzz Bee Toys who make the Water Warriors line of water guns asked hobbyist if they would be interested in a high powered water gun that would sell at sporting good stores to an older audience.
-And this website, Super Soaker Central, is going to start a business selling water guns.
-The current trend is towards better water guns.
+While this has yet to materialize, it's not outside the realm of possibility.

 There are a lot of other great water gun websites out there.
 I suggest that you visit our links page to see a listing of pages that we recommend checking out.